News

 Integrated Planning Guide V3 cover

-1 October 2019
+1 October 2019.

 The Greater Christchurch Partnership is delighted to endorse this updated Integrated Planning Guide (IPG) [PDF, 3.3 MB], which ultimately aims to achieve more sustainable places, better health outcomes and greater wellbeing for all members of our communities.

-Responding to a need to broaden the focus beyond recovery, the IPG provides a versatile tool to help integrate outcomes thinking relevant to health, wellbeing and sustainability into policy and plan making.
+Responding to a need to broaden the focus beyond recovery, the IPG provides a versatile tool to help integrate outcomes thinking relevant to health, wellbeing and sustainability into policy and plan-making.

-The IPG can be used multiple ways during planning and policy development to assess impacts.
+The IPG can be used in multiple ways during planning and policy development to assess impacts.
 The targeted questions aim to enhance constructive thinking and encourage innovation.
 This tool can be used as a desk guide right through to being the focus at stakeholder meetings or integrated assessments.

 Regenerate Christchurch welcomes approval of Regeneration Plan

-23 August 2019
+23 August 2019.

 Regenerate Christchurch welcomes the decision by the Minister for Greater Christchurch Regeneration to approve the Regeneration Plan for the Ōtākaro Avon River Corridor(external link).